swillardson/academic-kickstart/content/teaching/misc/2020-05-06-student-comments.md

 I can confidently say (without any exaggeration) that, among all of my professors, you have made the most effort in helping us during the quarantine.
 Hope you're doing well.

-**3rd Year Student, PLS469***
+**3rd Year Student, PLS469**
 ___

->I can confidently say (without any exaggeration) that, among all of my professors, you have made the most effort in helping us during the quarantine.
-Hope you're doing well.
->> 3rd year student PLS469
+___

->I also wanted to wholeheartedly thank you for the support you provided to us during this whole period which was tough for you as well.
+I also wanted to wholeheartedly thank you for the support you provided to us during this whole period which was tough for you as well.
 Over my 5 years at the Uni, you became my favourity professor and I regret that I got an opportunity to register for your course only this semester.
 But at the same time, I am so extremely happy that I eventually used this chance.
 Thank you for the exciting four months!

->> 4th Year Student PLS365
+**4th Year Student PLS365**
+___